Abbie Hern

 Abbie Louise Hern (née Davies; born 9 February 1997) is a Welsh actress.
-On television, she is known for her roles in the BBC One drama The Pact (2021) and the Amazon Prime series My Lady Jane (2024).
+On television, she is known for her roles in the BBC One drama The Pact (2021), the Amazon Prime series My Lady Jane (2024) and the Apple TV series Ted Lasso (2026).
 Her films include Enola Holmes 2 (2022).

 Early life

-Hern grew up in Pontypool.
+Hern was born in Pontypridd and grew up in Pontypool.
 Hern studied at the Royal Welsh College of Music & Drama.

 Career

 Hern voiced the character Niamh in two Torchwood audio stories by Big Finish Productions.
 She made her television debut with a guest appearance in a 2020 episode of The Twilight Zone.
 The following year, she had her first major role in the first series of the BBC One drama The Pact as Tish.
 In 2022, Hern made her feature film debut as Mae in the Netflix film Enola Holmes 2.
 She also appeared in the sixth series of Peaky Blinders as Mary Bone.

 Hern portrayed Princess Bess, based on Elizabeth I, in the Amazon Prime alternate history fantasy series My Lady Jane.